-If you’re lucky enough to be in Georgia for Easter, you won’t see the famous bunny or go for an Easter egg hunt, but Georgian Easter is unique with its traditions.
-While the days leading up to Easter include solemn processions and liturgies, “Aghdgoma” is a joyous celebration marked with rituals.
+If you’re lucky enough to be in Georgia for Easter, you won’t see the famous bunny or go for an Easter egg hunt, but Georgian Pascha is unique with its traditions.
+While the days leading up to Pascha include solemn processions and liturgies, “Aghdgoma” is a joyous celebration marked with rituals.
 Easter Day is a public holiday in Georgia and celebrates Jesus ‘ resurrection from death.

 Preparation